Private Stormwater Facility Inspections

 - Notification: A notification letter is mailed to the property owner.
 The inspection will be conducted within 30 days of the date of the letter.
 If the owner would like to be present, or if access to the property is restricted, please contact the Inspector to schedule an appointment.

 - Maintenance: Shortly after the inspection, the property owner will be sent a report with the inspection results.
-If the system requires maintenance or repairs, a checklist with details, a property map, and a Drainage Contractor List (pdf).
+If the system requires maintenance or repairs, the report will include a checklist with details, a property map, and a Drainage Contractor List (pdf).
+Contractors on the list have agreed to certain expectations in working with Seattle property owners regarding maintenance of their systems.
+View the expectations (pdf).

 - Certification: When the work is completed, the property owner is responsible for returning the completed checklist with the Contractor’s invoice (if applicable) to the Inspector.
 The Inspector may return to verify the work.

-From 2007 – 2012, you should see us once as we work through our existing inventory.
-Then in 2012, you may start seeing us more frequently.
-The City’s goal is to establish an appropriate inspection frequency for each site based on characteristics such as the stormwater system, property type, etc. The inspection frequency will vary for each site, but will likely be somewhere between 1 – 7 years.
+The City’s goal is to establish an appropriate inspection frequency for each site based on characteristics such as the stormwater system, property type, etc. The inspection frequency will vary for each site, but will likely be somewhere between 2 – 10 years.

 What are my responsibilities as the owner?